etsy/nagios-herald/README.md

 * ``choice``
 * ``mail``

-The above gems are installed on all Nagios instances via Chef.

 ## Stack Bars

 Generating stack bars requires the following (which are included in this project for your convenience):